dessader/react-factory/README.md

 ></textarea>
 ```

-`ref` itself never shows up in the DOM — it's a React-only mechanism for getting a handle to the underlying node, not an HTML attribute.

 ### Async Server Components

 The function passed to `Render` can be async.
-This only works when it's used in a server environment (Server Components).

 ```tsx
 import { createComponent } from "@react-forge/core";